NiborGnu/witch-hunt/README.md

 + #### Hero Section

-    - Hero section consist of 3 text bracets and on screen bigger than 768px 2 image
+    - The hero section consists of 3 text brackets and on-screen bigger than 768px 2 image

-        * Page titel introducing the great noise
+        * Page title introducing the great noise
-        * Information about how many victims and a image
+        * Information about how many victims and an image
-        * Information about the resoning and questions of why and a image
+        * Information about the reason and questions of why and an image

     ![Hero Section](documentation/hero-section-desktop.png)